rabbitmq/rabbitmq-server/deps/rabbitmq_cli/Command tutorial.md

 do something on a broker node, you should use RPC calls.
 You can use regular erlang `rpc:call`.

-Rabbit node name is specified in `node` option, which is a global option and will be available for all commands.
+Rabbit node name is specified with the `node` option, which is a global option and will be available for all commands.